 Attuned or intuitive eating listens to and honors your body cues in a flexible manner.
 By tuning into your body's hunger and fullness cues throughout the day, you can nourish your body.
 You are born with this innate skill to nourish your body, and it just takes time and patience to re-connect to it.
 This is a practice of flexibility as well and is free of food rules and guilt.
 Learn to connect to your internal signals without turning it into another diet.

-Through nourishing your body with a variety and balance of all foods, you'll fuel yourself with all the essential macronutrients (yes, even carbs and fats) and micronutrients.
+Through nourishing your body with a variety and balance of all foods, you'll fuel yourself with all the essential macronutrients (yes, carbs are essential despite what you may read) and micronutrients.
 There are plenty of benefits from eating a balance of all foods with plenty of fruits and vegetables, proteins, carbohydrates, and fats.
 There's also no need to restrict anything, except for a clear medical reason like a validated food allergy, intolerance, or sensitivity.

 I want to be clear that these are only a few ways to build healthy habits, and that they should only take up part of your life.
 These are focused more on your physical health, but spending energy on your mental, emotional, and energetic health is just as important.